-There are over 263 million vehicles on U.S. roads today.
+There are over 253 million vehicles on U.S. roads today with an average age of over 11 years old.
 All of them require service periodically.
-More than one million men and women work at servicing these vehicles.
+Close to one million men and women work at servicing these vehicles.
 Each year thousands of jobs become available for automotive technicians, trained to diagnose and repair the complex electronic and computer systems in today's vehicles.

 Automotive repair professionals need to have up-to-date technical information at their command.
-The Associate Degree program in Automotive Technology combines indepth theory with extensive practical training in a well-equipped lab.
-The program is NATEF (National Automotive Technicians Education Foundation) certified.
+The Associate Degree program in Automotive Technology combines in-depth theory with extensive practical training in a well-equipped lab.
+The program is accredited by ASE Education Foundation.